Stok/stok.github.io/_posts/2018-02-04-InceptionV3withPipenv.markdown

 categories: Projects
 ---

-Following the [tutorials], I assembled everything I needed to retrain and run inception V3 and dumped it in a [repository] for easy access.
+Following the [tutorials], I assembled everything I needed to retrain and run inception V3.
+I added a quick pipenv configuration and dumped the lot in a [repository] for easy access.

 ## To set up